Ohio Car Accident Settlement Process and Timeline

 Generally, there is no set equation used to calculate the amount of personal injury damages.
 For example, if you are suffering from physical pain and emotional distress, the amount of damages can vary depending on the person and the case.
 Ohio imposes a damages cap (a maximum amount of damages you can recover) on noneconomic damages, which is $250,000 or three times the amount of economic damages.
 The most common damages an injured person recover from a car accident are medical expenses, car repairs, and lost wages due to missed work.

 How Long Do I Have to File a Car Accident Lawsuit in Ohio?

 In Ohio, you have two years to file a claim for both personal injury and property damages.
 If you fail to file your claim within this time period, Ohio court will refuse to take your case, and you won't be able to recover any damages.
 Therefore, it's important that you meet the deadlines and abide by Ohio laws.

-Ohio law has certain limitations and restrictions on car accident claims, whether you are filing a claim with the insurance company or pursuing a lawsuit against the person at fault.
-For example, if you were found to be more than 50-percent at fault, you would be responsible for your own injuries and property damage.
-As you can see, the stakes are high.
-To determine if you have a viable case, get a free claim evaluation from an attorney in your area.
+Ohio law has certain limitations and restrictions on car accident claims, whether you're filing a claim with the insurance company or pursuing a lawsuit against the person at fault.
+For example, if you were found to be more than 50 percent at fault, you would be responsible for your own injuries and property damage.
+Learn more about your claim by speaking with an Ohio accident attorney today.

 Contact a qualified attorney.